 In Portugal, it is common to conclude a so-called preliminary purchase agreement (Contrato de Promessa de Compra e Venda) as soon as the parties have agreed on the purchase.
 Once this preliminary contract is concluded, a deposit of 10-30% of the purchase price must be made.

 The contracting parties thereby secure themselves in the event of default and the non-execution of the purchase contract.
 The purchase contract is either notarized by a notary, or as a privately written document certified by a notary, lawyer, or recorder of deeds.
-For an overview of everything that you will need to know before you buy, you can see our article here.
-For help with finding property for sale in Portugal, you can consult our article here.
+For an overview of everything that you will need to know before you buy, you can see our article on Real Estate in Portugal.
+For help with finding property for sale in Portugal, you can consult our article Guide to Property for Sale in Portugal.